Urban Legend?

-Drone in Morocco
+Drone Usage in Morocco a National security risk?

 In recent years, the adoption of drones has proliferated, serving as indispensable tools in fields ranging from photography and videography to surveillance and commercial ventures.
 However, certain regions, including Morocco, have imposed stringent restrictions or outright bans on their usage due to concerns related to security, data privacy, and national sovereignty.